dotlang/language/doc/RFE.md

 1. no need to treat vtor differently.
 Just define a creator function that does all the logic and ask users to call that, rather than `Type{...}`
 2. No support for dtor or defer or `x=_`.
 Runtime will handle those resources which are limited, and release them when they are no longer referenced.

-? - instead of adding a fn after struct for validation, can't we define it inside struct definition? like a field named `validate` inside the struct? no. against our rule of separation of data from behavior. but, we can define a function to create instance of the struct. and inside that function we can implement that logic.
+Y - instead of adding a fn after struct for validation, can't we define it inside struct definition? like a field named `validate` inside the struct? no. against our rule of separation of data from behavior. but, we can define a function to create instance of the struct. and inside that function we can implement that logic.